 Projects with more extensive development plans may likely feature less current cash flow and more appreciation potential.

-The value-add strategy generally involves greater risk than “core” or “core-plus” approaches, notably by an increased reliance on greater leverage, renovation or development, and a focus on secondary markets.
+The value-add strategy generally involves greater risk than “core” or “core-plus” approaches.
+This is notably by an increased reliance on greater leverage, renovation or development, and a focus on secondary markets.
 By the same token, it can offer potentially higher return objectives.
 Projects with more extensive development plans may likely feature less current cash flow and more appreciation potential.

-Class A, Class B, and Class C Properties
+Property Classes: Class A, Class B, and Class C

-Properties may also be described as “Class A,” “Class B” and “Class C.”
+Properties are classified as “Class A,” “Class B” and “Class C.”

-These property classifications are sometimes used to designate a different level of risk and return for a property, and thus may also factor into an investor’s return objectives.
+These property classifications are sometimes used to designate a different level of risk and return for a property.
+And thus they may also factor into an investor’s return objectives.

-These classifications tend to reflect a “grade” of a property’s physical characteristics, and sometimes of its location.
+These property classes tend to reflect a “grade” of a property’s physical characteristics, and sometimes of its location.
 The grades consider the age, location, and amenities of the property; its rental income and appreciation prospects; and its likely tenant income levels.

-There is no precise formula by which properties are placed into classes, but the breakdown is generally as follows:
+There is no precise formula by which properties are put into classes.
+But the breakdown is generally as follows:

 What do Property Classes Mean for Investors?